Written: Feb. 17, 2006.

 The enigma of explaining this "concentration of measure" was solved the other day, as I was cleaning up my attic.

-I found some old issues of "gilyonot lematematika", a mathematical quarterly for "the learning youth and amateurs" edited by the late Joseph Gillis, from the years 1970-1977.
+I found some old issues of "gilyonot lematematika" (archived here thanks to the efforts of Gadi Aleksandrowicz, from the Technion) a mathematical quarterly for "the learning youth and amateurs" edited by the late Joseph Gillis, from the years 1970-1977.
 In addition to fascinating articles, mostly written by Gillis, but also by teenage readers (and in one case [Ron Donagi] by a pre-teen) it had a large problem section.
 Each problem was assigned a number of points (according to difficulty), and readers were invited to send-in solutions.
 There were no prizes offered, the only reward was being listed in the "List of Solvers" in the next issue.
 In 1969, Joe Gillis also started to organize the Israeli Math Olympiad.

 All the people I mentioned above either won some prizes in the Math Olympiad or were high scorers in the problem section.
 Often both!